18F/snap-js-api-prototype/README.md

 + an estimated benefit amount
 + an explanation of the logic behind the API's decision-making

-# What problems does this aim to solve?
+## What problem does this aim to solve?

 * As a developer building a project that requires SNAP eligibility logic, I want to pull from an existing source of SNAP eligibility logic rather than reinventing for my own use case.

-# Guides and more documentation

-See the [project wiki](https://github.com/18f/snap-js-api-prototype/wiki) for guides and more project documentation, including API documentation.

 # Development

+## Guides and more documentation

+See the [project wiki](https://github.com/18f/snap-js-api-prototype/wiki) for guides and project documentation, including API documentation.

 ### Commands